tymyrddin/red-escalation/source/docs/ctf/README.md

 ## What?

-Not an exhaustive list of escalation methods, but does include some "edge-case" tactics that may be seen in Capture the Flag (CTF) exercises.
+Not an exhaustive list of escalation methods, but does include some "edge-case" tactics that may be seen in CTF exercises and challenges.

 ## Why?